miguilimzero/filament-auto-panel/README.md

 This package provide custom Resources and Relation Managers classes that mounts it table, create, view and edit pages at execution time by scanning the database table schema.

 > [!IMPORTANT]
 > This package is intended for Admin Panels, similar to how Laravel Nova works + everything auto-generated.
-You can also think it as a database management package.
+You can also think it as a database management tool.
 If you feels you need a more customized resource, re-consider to not use this package.

 ## Contents